-Rodney, a two year old black Labrador, is now a regular visitor to Pilgrims Hospice Ashford.
-As a Pets Are Therapy (PAT) dog he enjoys his regular Wednesday social morning in Pilgrims Therapy Centre and also visits patients on the ward.
+Rodney, a two-year-old black labrador, is now a regular visitor to Pilgrims Hospice Ashford.
+As a Pets As Therapy (PAT) dog, he enjoys his regular Wednesday social morning in Pilgrims Therapy Centre and also visits patients on the ward.

 Martyn from Sellindge said: “My career in the pharmaceutical industry often took me to environments where PAT dogs attended.
 Knowing how special the service is and how uplifting seeing a friendly furry face can be for patients, I thought I’d enlist Rodney’s gentle skills.”

-Rodney’s owner Martyn Ponting can often be found at Pilgrims Hospice Ashford whether it’s as part of the volunteer gardening force that keeps the Ashford grounds in such beautiful condition or whether it’s to bring along Rodney, the very much loved PAT dog for patients, families and of course Pilgrims staff to enjoy.
+Rodney’s owner Martyn can often be found at Pilgrims Hospice Ashford, whether it’s as part of the volunteer gardening force that keeps the Ashford grounds in such beautiful condition or to bring along Rodney, the very much loved PAT dog for patients, families and of course Pilgrims staff to enjoy.

-“Rodney is very well behaved and absolutely loves his time the everyone at the hospice.
-He was such a laid back puppy, I thought he would be a perfect candidate to become a Pets As Therapy dog.
+“Rodney is very well behaved and absolutely loves his time with everyone at the hospice.
+He was such a laid-back puppy, I thought he would be a perfect candidate to become a Pets As Therapy dog.
 His huge calm eyes and affectionate nature, I knew he had to come home with me.

-Rodney’s a very gentle soul and thoroughly enjoys his visit to Pilgrims.
+Rodney’s a very gentle soul and thoroughly enjoys his visits to Pilgrims.

 Martyn added: “Rodney’s a very gentle soul and thoroughly enjoys his visit to Pilgrims.
 There’s always time for a cuddle.
-His favour treat is a smelly stinky old tennis ball; it’s definitely his favourite thing in life, along with a good swim.
-I really enjoy my visit to Pilgrims too.
+His favourite treat is a smelly stinky old tennis ball; it’s definitely his favourite thing in life, along with a good swim.
+I really enjoy my visits to Pilgrims too.
 I meet such interesting people and enjoy their company.
-I bring Rodney along and he just works his way around the room to enjoy as many tummy rubs and ear tickles and he can.
+I bring Rodney along and he just works his way around the room to enjoy as many tummy rubs and ear tickles as he can.